-- 1 and frequency, as these factors can impact the efficacy of the treatment.
-The committee - 2 cross referred to the recommendations on supporting adherence in the NICE guideline on - 3 medicines adherence if there is concern about adherence. - 4 The committee highlighted that although the recommendations on ongoing care and follow - 5 up in this guideline provide a guide on when and how often to carry out follow up reviews - 6 with people with vitamin B12 deficiency, people should return to their healthcare professional - 7 if symptoms are not improving, getting worse or new symptoms develop.
-The committee - 8 agreed it was important not to leave people waiting for their next scheduled follow-up when - 9 they could benefit from changes to their treatment.
-See also the recommendations on - 10 information and support for people with vitamin B12 deficiency and signs and symptoms. - 11 The committee agreed that there are differences in the requirements for ongoing care and - 12 follow up depending on whether the person is receiving oral or intramuscular replacement. - 13 Therefore, separate recommendations were made.
+The committee discussed what should be assessed at the first follow up review.
+The committee agreed it is important to check that the person is taking their tablets as prescribed and receiving the correct dosage and frequency, as these factors can impact the efficacy of the treatment.
+The committee cross referred to the recommendations on supporting adherence in the NICE guideline on medicines adherence if there is concern about adherence.

+The committee highlighted that although the recommendations on ongoing care and follow up in this guideline provide a guide on when and how often to carry out follow up reviews with people with vitamin B12 deficiency, people should return to their healthcare professional if symptoms are not improving, getting worse or new symptoms develop.
+The committee agreed it was important not to leave people waiting for their next scheduled follow-up when they could benefit from changes to their treatment.
+See also the recommendations on information and support for people with vitamin B12 deficiency and signs and symptoms.

+The committee agreed that there are differences in the requirements for ongoing care and follow up depending on whether the person is receiving oral or intramuscular replacement.
+Therefore, separate recommendations were made.

-14 People receiving oral treatment
+People receiving oral treatment